 The vision of Dallas Baptist University is to build a great Christian university that is pleasing to God by producing Christ-centered servant leaders who are transforming the world.
-Towards that end, DBU seeks to provide a safe living and learning environment where faculty, staff, and students can grow and be free from sexual misconduct.
+Towards that end, DBU seeks to provide a living and learning environment where faculty, staff, and students can grow and be free from sex discrimination and sexual misconduct.
 DBU has a high moral commitment to the worth and dignity of all individuals.
-Members of the University community, guests, and visitors have the right to be free from all forms of sexual misconduct.
-All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-This Sexual Misconduct Policy is meant to promote a safe living and learning environment for all members of the campus community in accordance with DBU's Scriptural beliefs about human sexuality and in compliance with state and federal laws including, but not limited to, Title IX of the Education Amendments of 1972, the Violence Against Women Reauthorization Act of 2013, Title VII of the Civil Rights Act of 1964, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Campus Sexual Violence Elimination (SaVE) Act, and Texas Education Code Subchapter E-2 and E-3.
+Members of the University community, guests, and visitors have the right to be free from all forms of sex discrimination and sexual misconduct.

+This Sexual Misconduct Policy is meant to promote a living and learning environment for all members of the campus community in accordance with DBU's Scriptural beliefs about human sexuality and in compliance with state and federal laws including, but not limited to, Title IX of the Education Amendments of 1972, the Violence Against Women Reauthorization Act of 2013, Title VII of the Civil Rights Act of 1964, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Campus Sexual Violence Elimination (SaVE) Act, and Texas Education Code Subchapter E-2 and E-3.
+As a religious institution of higher education, the University is exempt from Title IX to the extent that the University's religious tenets conflict with Title IX.

-Because DBU wants to promote a safe living and learning environment, the University prohibits sexual assault, sexual violence, sexual harassment, sexual discrimination, domestic or dating violence, stalking, sexual exploitation, and other sexual misconduct outlined in the Definitions section of this policy.
+The University prohibits sexual assault, sexual violence, sexual harassment, sexual discrimination, domestic or dating violence, stalking, sexual exploitation, and other sexual misconduct as outlined in this policy.